 I want to always be available for my children while still having a strong sense of identity.
 I want to feel successful and healthy, worry less about finances, and enjoy the good things in life so that I can be the best version of myself.

 I want to use my organizational, planning and communication skills to support and inspire others without judgment, by acknowledging and encouraging each person to be the best version of themselves through my online business and volunteer efforts.

-How I found my Why
+How I found my “Why”

-For years I went through life on autopilot never considering there may be other options for me.
+For years I went through life on autopilot, never considering there may be other options for me.
 I worked in unfulfilling jobs because I was too scared to see what else was out there and I told myself it was too late to start over.
 As I discuss in more detail in my post – How I Said Goodbye to 8-5 – it took me reaching a complete breaking point to make the decision to change my life and begin to search for my real purpose.

 As Winston Churchill once said, “Success is stumbling from failure to failure with no loss of enthusiasm.”
 And that’s exactly what I’ve done.
 Did I want to give up?
 Yup!
 Did I lose enthusiasm from time to time?
 Absolutely!
 But my why is what keeps driving me.

-I’ve spent the last two years doing a lot of reading, forming new relationships, and making myself more of a priority in order to find my why and my purpose.
+I’ve spent the last two years doing a lot of reading, forming new relationships, and making myself more of a priority in order to find my “why” and my purpose.
 I was reading Jack Canfield’s book, The Success Principles when I had that ah-ha moment and was able to tune in on my why.
 It felt great!